How to Make Sense of Big Data Analysis & Spreadsheets

 Making sense of big data is similar to making sense of any sort of external data, just on a different scale.
 When dealing with high-volume, high-velocity, and/or high-variety information assets, you still want to remain cost-effective and drive decisions.

 A common example sees the data flow upward from various data sources and pass through data stores.
-From these stores, the data reach your reporting and analysis tools, sometimes in the form of spreadsheets.
+From these stores, the data reach you’re reporting and analysis tools, sometimes in the form of spreadsheets.

 Some data might come through in manageable sizes where you are simply able to make judgements without too many steps.